Dish of Beef Liver and Onions

 RUN - (20 min)

 1. In a spacious sauté pan (3 qt), heat Oil.
-Stir in Liver over moderately high heat and fry stirring until lightly browned and just cooked through - the center should still be a bit pink.
-Remove to a bowl - see also Traditional.
+Stir in Liver over moderately high heat and fry stirring until just cooked through.
+At this point the liver becomes a little firm.
+Remove to a bowl.
+See also Traditional.

 2. Stir Onion mix into the pan and Fry stirring until Onions are translucent.